‘The Bachelorette’ Spoilers: Hannah Brown’s First Impression Rose Doled Out, Teases Reality Steve

-The Bachelorette spoilers for Hannah Brown’s season are already starting to emerge, just a few days into filming.
+The Bachelorette spoilers for Hannah Brown’s season are already starting to emerge just a few days into filming.
 Spoiler king Reality Steve has already revealed a fair amount of scoop about the guys involved and even broke the news that Hannah would be the 2019 lead.
 Now, he’s sharing news on Brown’s first impression rose.

 According to Reality Steve’s Twitter page, bachelor Luke Parker got Hannah’s first impression rose during the initial night of filming her Bachelorette season.
 As it happens, Luke was one of the five men she met during The Bachelor finale as she was announced as the next lead.
 Parker didn’t get the rose that night, but he seemingly made a great second impression as filming officially started.